EXAPT: History

-2006 the EXAPT systems are available in the extended use as information platform for the production, the time management and similar requirements.
+2006 The EXAPT systems are available for extended use as an information platform for production, the time management, and similar requirements.
 EXAPTsolid is extended for the feature-oriented milling operation and machine simulation.
-The NC programming of complex machine tools, e.g. three-turret-turning/milling centres is supported by EXAPT systems, as well as the use of multi-functional tools.
+The NC programming of complex machine tools, e.g. three-turret-turning/milling centers is supported by EXAPT systems, as well as the use of multi-functional tools.

-2007 a module for 3-5-axis simultaneous milling machining is presented.
+2007 A module for 3-5-axis simultaneous milling machining is presented.